Code14-ZeD/milking-template/README.md

-Milking Tracker with Music is an application that helps dairy farmers track their milking sessions while incorporating music to enhance cattle yiel.
+Milking Tracker with Music is an application that helps dairy farmers track their milking sessions while incorporating music to enhance cattle yield.
 This application have a straightforward interface for easy to use by dairy farmers.

 ## Installation